In October 2017, a staff survey of perceptions about gender equality at UNOG

 denotes behaviour or attitudes that foster stereotypes based on sex and perpetuate unequal treatment of others, usually women.
 Casual sexism feeds into a culture and a mindset in which de facto discrimination becomes part of everyday life and opens the door to harassment and abuse.

 Launched under the slogan “I say no to sexism, what do you say?

 - Position UN Geneva as a sexism-free zone;

 - Raise awareness of the harm done by casual sexism;

 - Encourage and empower UN staff to counter casual sexism.

-The campaign will consist of awareness-raising and outreach activities as well as actions to encourage and empower staff to tackle casual sexism in their working environment.
-As the Director General of UN Geneva, and although he has authority only on staff and managers at UN Geneva, he is hoping this campaign will impact all those who visit the Palais throughout the year, including other UN Staff, delegates from Member States and NGOs, visitors, journalists, etc.
+Although the Director-General only has authority on staff and managers at UN Geneva, the campaign impacted all those who visit the Palais throughout the year (including other UN staff, delegates from Member States and NGOs, visitors, journalists, etc).